gnsmrky/pytorch-fast-neural-style-for-web/README.md

    - With CPU: specify `--cuda 0` in the above python command line.
    - The output image `amber_mosaic.jpg` is created.

-The generated `mosaic.onnx` model file can then be inferenced by ONNX.js in supported web browsers.
+_The exported `mosaic.onnx` model file can then be inferenced by ONNX.js in supported web browsers.
 However, the `.onnx` model file may be too large to run in web browsers.
 Read on for additional works to make it runnable in web browsers.

 ## System resource considerations
 When running PyTorch inference eval on a memory resource limited systems, such as CPU + 8GB of RAM (i.e. Intel HD Graphics 520) or GPU + 2GB VRAM (i.e. nVidia MX150), the eval may result in **`Segmentation fault (core dumped)`** error.
 This is mainly due to insufficient memory when doing inference run.
 PyTorch needs to run inference to build model graph.
 One quick way around this is to reduce the content image size by specifying `--content-scale`.
 Specify `--content-scale 2` would resize the content image to half for both width and height.